Latedi/DuckyAPI/README.md

 As for the packets in between, they are obviously not static as they change with the colors we set.
 However some parts are always the same here too.
 Notably there is also an index value noting the packet number, starting at 00 and ending at 07.
-In other word we sent the first packet, 0 to 7 = 8 color packets and the final packet for a total of 10.
+In other words we sent the first packet, 0 to 7 = 8 color packets and the final packet for a total of 10.

 From this I guessed the following: